Updated September 2018

 Most studies have shown that larger implants that overstretch the soft tissue envelope put women at higher risk of capsular contracture.
-Additionally, improperly sized implants definitely increase risk of excessive tissue stretch and thinning, leading to palpable and/or visible rippling, as well as implant malposition.
+Additionally, improperly sized implants definitely increase the risk of excessive tissue stretch and thinning, leading to palpable and/or visible rippling, as well as implant malposition.
 Biodimensional analysis of the breast and chest wall has led to an objective and reproducible method of choosing implant size that will help limit excessive tissue stretch and capsular contracture.

 When placed over the pectoralis muscle, implants with shells that have been texturized have a clear and definitive decreased incidence of capsular contracture compared to implants with smooth wall shells.
 However, it has been more difficult to demonstrate this when implants are placed below the muscle.
-Although texturized implants have the potential of more palpable rippling with either saline or silicone gel implants, the new form stable, anatomically shaped ‘gummy bear’ implants (which are all texturized), ripple the least of all implants.
+Although texturized implants have the potential of more palpable rippling with either saline or silicone gel implants, the new form stable, anatomically-shaped ‘gummy bear’ implants (which are all texturized), ripple the least of all implants.
 In FDA approval studies, these new implants have the lowest risk of capsular contracture.

 Incision placement is crucial.
 Data is very clear and convincing coming from individual surgeons looking back over a long period of their career that the incision with the lowest risk of capsular contracture is the inframammary incision.
-The incision with the highest risk is the periareolar or nipple incision; in between is the axillary or armpit incision.
+The incision with the highest risk is the periareolar or nipple incision—in between is the axillary or armpit incision.
 This makes sense from an anatomical standpoint.

 The periareolar incision forces the surgeon to divide central breast tissue that contains an abundant amount of milk ducts, which are colonized with bacteria like the skin, leading to a higher likelihood of implant contamination.
 The axillary incision requires more and longer instruments, many of which are taken in and out of the incision prior to implant delivery.
 This, in turn, increases the risk of implant contamination.
-The inframammary incision allows the surgeon to go quickly from the skin to under the muscle using two relatively short instruments that don’t need to be removed and replaced during the surgery.
+The inframammary fold incision allows the surgeon to go quickly from the skin to under the muscle using two relatively short instruments that don’t need to be removed and replaced during the surgery.
 The inframammary incision allows the surgeon to avoid both milk ducts as well as apocrine sweat glands, which are traversed through axillary incisions and may also be a source of bacteria.

-3. Pocket Placement
+3. Pocket placement

 Capsular contracture is more common when implants are placed above the pectoralis muscle, a phenomenon known for decades.
 Although much speculation has been made, including the concept of implants getting ‘massaged’ by the muscle and thereby decreasing contracture risk, we now know it is most likely a reduction in bacterial exposure when implants are placed in the subpectoral position.

-4. Pocket Creation
+4. Pocket creation

-Although more technical and difficult to understand from a patient’s perspective, precise and meticulous surgery using a device known as an electrocautery, makes a bloodless pocket that has minimal collateral damage to the surrounding tissues.
+Although more technical and difficult to understand from a patient’s perspective, precise and meticulous surgery using a device known as an electrocautery makes a bloodless pocket that has minimal collateral damage to the surrounding tissues.
 This is important because the healthier and ‘dryer’ (devoid of blood or bleeding) the pocket, the less habitable an environment it is for bacteria.

-5. Pocket Preparation
+5. Pocket preparation

 After a pocket has been created, but before implant insertion, a formula of three antibiotics in saline mixed with Betadine, a surgical skin prep, has been shown to lower rates of capsular contracture.

-6. Implant Insertion
+6. Implant insertion

 The most ‘dangerous’ time for the implant is when it is inserted.
 This is the time that it is most likely to be injured or come into contact with bacteria, either directly from the skin or from another source that has already been contaminated (i.e. the surgeon’s gloves, instruments, or drapes).
 Reports of very low capsular contracture came from surgeons who had a method of ‘no touch’ delivery of the implant, which usually involved the use of sterile plastic or paper wrappers as barriers between the implant and the rest of the surgical field.
-Today, there is a purpose built funnel that allows easy delivery of the implants without any inadvertent contact with aforementioned objects or skin.
+Today, there is a purpose-built funnel or sleeve that allows easy delivery of the implants without any inadvertent contact with aforementioned objects or skin.

-7. Finalization of Procedure
+7. Finalization of the procedure

 Frequently, after insertion of the implants, adjustments need to be made to the pockets to get the best symmetry possible.
 It is very important that a second set of new gloves and instruments be used to make these adjustments (all electrocautery) to the pocket.